stephan-double-u/cross-language-validation-schema/README.md

       ]
     }
 ```
+**TODO**: allowed types and supported reg exp

 ### SIZE constraint
-SIZE validates that the mentioned property value has a size between the attributes min and max.
+The SIZE constraint validates that the size (resp. length) of the associated property value is between the number values of the keys

-It can be applied to
-- _string_
-- _array_
-- _object_
+_min_ resp. _max_.
 ```json
     {
       "type": "SIZE",